 (Kaufmann told HoopsHype that he and Braunstein are basketball-clinic instructors who launched Dream Dribble in 2016.
 They were thrilled when Hardaway got involved: “We were watching Knicks-Bucks on Christmas Day and the camera cut to Tim Hardaway Sr. in the crowd.
 I told Eric, ‘We need to get Tim Hardaway.’
 We connected over text.
 The next day, he saw the product over video and said, ‘Let’s get to work.’
 We became partners and, two weeks later, we filmed the commercial with him.”)

-Basketball, Interview, NBA, Evergreen, Featured, Interview, Top, Chris Mullin, Don Nelson, James Harden, Kemba Walker, Kyrie Irving, Mitch Richmond, Pat Riley, Tim Hardaway, Tim Hardaway Jr, Dallas Mavericks, Golden State Warriors, Miami Heat
+Basketball, Interview, NBA, Evergreen, Interview, Top, Chris Mullin, Don Nelson, James Harden, Kemba Walker, Kyrie Irving, Mitch Richmond, Pat Riley, Tim Hardaway, Tim Hardaway Jr, Dallas Mavericks, Golden State Warriors, Miami Heat